HomeCord/homecord-docs/info/home_channel_info.md

 > As such, if a Message is too long, it will not be featureable by HomeCord to Home Channels.
 >
 > However, those long Messages can still be automatically highlighted, though they will have some content cut off with a trailing "..." - this is to experiment with both ways of handling long Messages during HomeCord's Beta.

+> [!NOTE]
+> The Unicode/Default ⭐ Star Emoji will be ignored by HomeCord in its automatic Message highlighting system.
+>
+> This is to prevent being flooded by, and prevent conflicts with, existing Starboard Bots in Servers.
+A setting for HomeCord is planned to be added in the future to allow ⭐ Star Emoji Reactions to count towards highlighting Messages.